99x-incubator/temporal-microservices/architecture.md

 - **Distributed Tracing**: Not in scope.
 - **Access Token**: Security by API Gateway, back office Microservices are not secured.
 - **Central Exception Tracking**: Not included.

+## Further Improvements

+To see the further improvements proposed, please refer to the [improvements.md](improvements.md) file.